Statute of Limitations

-This statute applies to how long the IRS is able to audit or charge you additional taxes on any tax return year.
+This statute applies to how long the IRS is able to audit or charge you additional taxes.
+It applies on any tax return year.
 This is typically three years from the date in which the return was due or two years from when you paid the tax

 The Collection Statute

 This applies to how long the IRS is able to collect any outstanding tax balance that you owe.
 This statute is the longest of the three.
 The IRS has 10 years from the date which they assessed the tax to collect on it.